The Grind Line: Predicting the Next Red Wings Captain

 Dylan Larkin

-This choice wouldn’t be Red Wing-like today, but in two years the philosophy will change.
+This wouldn’t be Red Wing-like today, but in two years, the philosophy will change.

-By the summer of 2019, Larkin will be 23 with four seasons under his belt.
-The former Under-16 Belle Tire captain will be hitting his stride as a top performer on a team bouncing back from 2016-17’s sophomore slump of a campaign.
+By the summer of 2019, Larkin will be 23 and have four seasons under his belt.
+The former Under-16 Belle Tire captain will be hitting his stride as a top performer on the team bouncing back from 2016-17’s sophomore slump of a campaign, making it a distant memory.
 He’ll also be going into 2019-20 with a top six spot at center after a few years of grooming under Zetterberg and Frans Nielsen.

 Larkin Ahead of Other Candidates

-Abdelkader will be 32 years old entering his tenth season as a Wing, and under the current philosophy would be the next in line to wear the “C.” However, a rebuild breeds young blood, and those new faces are usually the ones that bring the team back to glory.
+Abdelkader will be 32 entering his tenth season as a Wing, and under the current philosophy would likely be the next in line.
+However, a rebuild breeds young blood, and those new faces are usually the ones that bring the team back to glory.

 It’s fitting that one of them accepts the captaincy to usher in the new era.

 Larkin’s captaincy will draw yet another parallel to Yzerman, who was named captain before the 1986-87 season.
 Prior to Yzerman’s acceptance, the team missed the postseason 13 of 16 times.
-Going into 2019-20, the Wings will be three years removed from the Stanley Cup Playoffs and will need a young leader to bring them back.
+Going into ‘19-20, the Wings will be three years removed from the Stanley Cup playoffs and will need a young leader to bring them back.

 That will be Larkin.